 9.1 The Committee can make a formal request of Council with regard to an agenda item, by way of a resolved recommendation.
-A good recommendation should stand alone with all relevant information for action contained within its wording.
+A good recommendation should stand alone with all relevant information for action and the main justification contained within its wording.
 For example:

-That, the Marton Community Committee recommend to Council that the 50 km speed limit zone on Whanganui Road is extended to at least, 2 km west of the main entrance to Huntley School on Wanganui Road.
+That the Marton Community Committee recommend to Council that the 50 km/h speed limit zone on Wanganui Road is extended to at least, 2 km west of the main entrance to Huntley School on Wanganui Road to improve safety for all road users.

-- A Committee recommendation to Council will be put to their next business meeting by way of confirmation under the Council agenda item 'Minutes and recommendations from Committees' or, if deemed necessary by staff, within in its own agenda item.
-This could include more information such as process, cost association or research required along with a supporting or alternative recommendation from staff. - Small Projects Grant Scheme (as defined in the Terms of Reference within Council's Delegations Register). - 11.1 Community Committees are provided with an allocation for defined small local works.
-This grant is known as the Small Projects Grant Scheme and is funded through rates on a \$1 per rateable property basis.
-Committees are given an annual allocation and can
+A Committee recommendation to Council will be put to their next business meeting by way of confirmation under the Council agenda item 'Minutes and recommendations from Committees' or, if deemed necessary by staff, within in its own agenda item.
+This could include more information such as process, cost association or research required along with a supporting or alternative recommendation from staff.